 Speech Sound Play is the Pre-Phonics Plan.
 It builds phonemic awareness by helping children tune in to the sounds in spoken words before they meet print.
 Speech Sound Pics is the whole class visual and linguistic phonics programme, where children learn how these sounds map to graphemes.
 Speedie Readies: Show the Code offers a dual route pathway towards word mapping mastery, supporting learners as they build accurate and efficient links between spoken and written words.

-Across all three components, Phonemies help children see, hear, and articulate phonemes, which makes the speech to print relationship clearer and more accessible.
-This visual and linguistic support is particularly helpful for neurodivergent learners who benefit from explicit cues when developing early reading and spelling skills.
+Across all three components, Phonemies help children see, hear, and articulate phonemes, which makes the speech to print relationship clearer and more accessible for all words.
+This visual and linguistic support is particularly helpful for at risk learners who benefit from explicit cues when developing early reading and spelling skills.

-Speedie Readies: Show the Code for Sight Words!
+Speedie Word Mapping: Show the Code for Sight Words!